opensecuritycontroller/community/designs/tripleo/osc-tripleo.md

     type: string
 	default: "/var/lib/osc/data"

+  # The parameter contains the path where OSC db password file resides.
+  OSCKeyStoreFile:
+    default: '/osc-cert/osckeystore.pk12'
+    type: string
+    description: This contains the DB passwords used in OSC.

+  # The parameter contains the path where OSC certificate file resides.
+  OSCTrustStoreFile:
+    default: '/osc-cert/osctruststore.jks'
+    type: string
+    description: This contains private key and public certificate for osc access.
+In addition contains public certificate chain for accessing osc clients (OpenStack and Security Manager).

 resources:
   # This resource containers a static list of configurations and scripts necessary
   # for the deployment of container services in the *overcloud*